Govt open to more tweaks in Rs 3 lakh cr credit guarantee scheme: FM | Business

 Govt open to more tweaks in Rs 3 lakh cr credit guarantee scheme: FM

-In a meeting with the members of CII, Sitharaman said structural reform is a key priority for the government and it will move fast on the Cabinet-cleared disinvestment proposals, including that of banks.
-"The (Rs) 3 Lakh Crore scheme is open for professionals now and Government is open to more tweaking, changes if required," CII tweeted Sitharaman as saying.

 Earlier this month, the government had widened the scope of the Rs 3-lakh crore credit guarantee scheme by doubling the upper ceiling of loans outstanding to Rs 50 crore and including certain individual loans given to professionals like doctors, lawyers and chartered accountants for business purposes under its ambit, apart from MSMEs.
-Till August 20, banks have disbursed more than Rs 1 lakh crore loans under the Rs 3-lakh crore Emergency Credit Line Guarantee Scheme (ECLGS), which was announced as part of the Aatmanirbhar Bharat package.
+Till August 24, banks have disbursed loans worth more than Rs 1.05 lakh crore under the Rs 3 lakh crore Emergency Credit Line Guarantee Scheme (ECLGS), which was announced as part of the Aatmanirbhar Bharat package.

-The minister further said that every announcement has had a structural reform component with it, and the government is reaching out to industry to understand their concerns.
-"Structural reforms (are) key priority for the government, reflected in government announcements to address COVID-19 challenges," Sitharaman said.
+According to a statement by CII, which was also issued by the finance ministry, Sitharaman also said that domestic revenue generation is a concern as sectors like tourism, real estate, hospitality, and airlines have been affected "disproportionately" by the COVID-19 pandemic.
+She said that these are critical sectors with significant multiplier impact on the economy.

+"In order to ease the pain of few of these ailing sectors, the Standard Operating Procedures (SoPs) for the hotels, banquets and related activities will be looked into," she assured.
+Sitharaman said structural reform is a key priority for the government as has been reflected in the slew of measures and policies announced since the outbreak of COVID-19, and it will move fast on the Cabinet-cleared strategic disinvestment decisions.

 - READ MORE ON: